Sado4/github-review-manager/README.md

 ## 🤖 AI Review Feature

 ### Overview
-Request comprehensive AI code reviews for any pull request directly from VS Code.
-The extension integrates with Claude Code to provide intelligent, context-aware code analysis.
+Generate comprehensive AI review prompts for any pull request directly from VS Code.
+The extension creates intelligent, context-aware prompts that work with any AI tool (Claude, ChatGPT, Gemini, etc.).

 ### How to Use
 1. **Right-click** on any PR item in the GitHub Review Manager
-2. **Select "Request AI Review"** from the context menu
+2. **Select "Generate AI Review Prompt"** from the context menu
-3. **Choose your method**:
-   - **🔧 Claude Code CLI**: Automatically execute if you have Claude CLI installed
-   - **📋 Copy to Clipboard**: Copy the review prompt to paste into Claude Code (recommended)
+3. **AI review prompt is automatically copied to clipboard**
+4. **Paste into your preferred AI tool** for instant comprehensive review

-### What's Included in AI Reviews
+### What's Included in AI Review Prompts
 The extension automatically gathers and formats:

 - **📋 PR Information**: Title, repository, author, status, and statistics
 - **📝 PR Description**: Complete description and context from GitHub
-- **🔍 Code Changes**: Full diff showing all modifications
+- **🔍 Code Changes**: Clean diff showing actual changes (merge commits excluded)
-- **📐 Project Rules**: Automatically detects and includes project guidelines from:
-  - `.cursor/rules/rules.md`
-  - `.cursor/rules.md`
-  - `CLAUDE.md`
-  - `CODING_GUIDELINES.md`
-  - `DEVELOPMENT.md`
-  - `CONTRIBUTING.md`
+- **🎯 Smart Filtering**: Automatically filters out merge commits to focus on actual code changes

 ### Language Detection
 The extension intelligently detects the primary language used in PR titles and descriptions: